-After the death of J D Carr in 1884, he was formally succeeded by his three sons, Henry (1834 -1904), James (1838 – 1901) and Thomas.
-As the eldest, Henry Carr was the chairman.
+J D Carr died in 1884, and he was formally succeeded by his three sons, Henry Carr (1834 -1904), James Carr (1838 – 1901) and Thomas Carr (1840 – 1895).

 Just under 1,000 people were employed by 1891.
 Nearly 300 different varieties of biscuit were produced.
 18,000 Derby biscuits could be produced in one hour.
 200,000 Midget biscuits could be cut in an hour.